Top 8 ERP Solutions for Startups

 1 Acumatica - Best Overall

 Acumatica is web-based and offers Software-as-a-Service (SaaS) or private cloud deployment.
-One downside to Acumatica is that pricing is less transparent; contact a consultant for custom pricing based on data storage, licensing options, and included applications.
+One downside to Acumatica is that pricing is less transparent; custom pricing is based on data storage, licensing options, and included applications.

 NetSuite’s cloud model allows your small team to access information from anywhere, minimizes on-site IT costs, and runs automatic updates to improve efficiency and security.
 In addition, its modular design allows companies to add more functionality as they grow, ensuring you never pay for features you don’t need.